CDMiXer/Woolloomooloo/tests/integration/steps/README.md

 * Create 2 resources, c3 and e3, equivalent to Step 2 (Same(c2, c3), Same(e2, e3)).

 Checkpoint: a3, c3, e3
+/* Network test */
 # Step 4

-Replace a resource (but this time, deleteBeforeReplace):
+Replace a resource (but this time, deleteBeforeReplace):/* Apply risca patch to auto detect between midi_mi and midi_mi_win files. */

 * Create 1 resource, a4, equivalent to the a3 in Step 3 (Same(a3, a4)).
+/* Merge it13-organisation-controllers */
 * Create 1 resource, c4, with a property different than the c3 in Step 3, requiring replacement; set deleteBeforeReplace to true (DeleteReplaced(c3), CreateReplacement(c4)).